sigmod/sqlpp/document.md

       { "$1": [ { "message": " like samsung the plan is amazing" }, { "message": " like t-mobile its platform is mind-blowing" } ], "author-id": 2 }
     ]

+For this query, according to the variable generation rules, the generated variable for group key expression `message.`\``author-id`\` is \``author-id`\`, which is referred in the `SELECT` clause.

 ### <a id="Implicit_group_variables">Implicit group variables
 The group variable is also optional.
-If a user query does not declare the group variable, the compiler will generate a group variable, which includes all binding variables defined in the `FROM` clause as renaming variables.
-However, after grouping, the user query cannot refer to the generated group variable, but can still refer to binding variables defined in the `FROM` clause just that those binding variables bind to a collection of values.
+If a user query does not declare the group variable, the compiler will generate a unique group variable, which includes all binding variables defined in the `FROM` clause of the current enclosing `SELECT` statement as renaming variables.
+However, after grouping, the user query cannot refer to the generated group variable.

 #### Example